-A local government officer shall file a conflicts disclosure statement with respect to a vendor if the vendor enters into a contract with the local governmental entity or the local governmental entity is considering entering into a contract with the vendor; and the person:
+A local government officer shall file a conflicts

-Has an employment or other business relationship with the local government officer or a family member of the officer that results in the officer or family member receiving taxable income, other than investment income, that exceeds \$2,500 during the 12-month period preceding the date that the officer becomes aware that a contract between the local governmental entity and vendor has been executed or the local governmental entity is considering entering into a contract with the vendor;
+disclosure statement with respect to a vendor ment Code 791.013. if the vendor enters into a contract with the A local government officer shall file the local governmental entity or the local governconflicts disclosure statement with the mental entity is considering entering into a records administrator of the local governcontract with the vendor; and the person: mental entity not later than 5:00 p.m. on the 1.
+Has an employment or other business seventh business day after the date on which relationship with the local government the officer becomes aware of the facts that officer or a family member of the officer require the filing of the statement.

-- 2. Has given to the local government officer or a family member of the officer one or more gifts that have an aggregate value of more than \$100 in the 12-month period preceding the date the officer becomes aware that a contract between the local governmental entity and vendor has been executed; or the local governmental entity is considering entering into a con-tract with the vendor; or - 3.
-Has a family relationship with the local government officer.
+- that results in the officer or family member receiving taxable income, other than investment income, that exceeds \$2,500 during the 12-month period preceding the date that the officer becomes aware that a contract between the local governmental entity and vendor has been executed or the local governmental entity is considering entering into a contract with the vendor; - 2.
+Has given to the local government officer or a family member of the officer one or more gifts that have an aggregate value of more than \$100 in the 12-month period preceding the date the officer becomes aware that a contract between the local governmental entity and vendor has been executed; or the local governmental entity is considering entering into a con-tract with the vendor; or - government officer.